smoonthsky/ac_viewer/README_EN.md

 ###  3.1 Setting Desktop Wallpaper

+The app can be set to prevent it from accessing the internet, but the wallpaper update must have the storage permission set to "always."

 3.1.1 Long press on the desktop blank to select "Add Tool", find the software tool and drag it to the desktop:

 ![52034e40e5b26189f9a7cbdbd2c708cf.png](./_resources/52034e40e5b26189f9a7cbdbd2c708cf.png)